Overview – User Group, News, Magazines, Books, Apps, and Sites

 A.P.P.L.E. is also resource for news about retro and modern Apple products and other technologies at: www.callapple.org

-Call-A.P.P.L.E. is the name of our magazine that also started in 1978 and ran through 1990.
-We restarted Call-A.P.P.L.E. magazine in 2002 and continue publishing the magazine as a PDF to our paid members: www.callapple.org/magazines
+Call-A.P.P.L.E. is the name of our magazine that started in 1978 and ran through 1990, and was one of the most widely-distributed magazines in the world.
+We restarted the magazine in 2002 and continue publishing the magazine as a PDF to our paid members, with extensive articles on programming, news, reviews, and interviews: www.callapple.org/magazines

 A.P.P.L.E. is also a book publisher.
 In 2013, The WOZPAK Special Edition was released containing Steve Wozniak’s restored hand-written notes and printouts about his Apple II computer, as well as a forward from Steve Wozniak and other Apple legends.
-We actively publish several retro books a year and recently released: Nibble Viewpoints: Business Insights From The Computing Revolution, What’s Where in the Apple: Enhanced Edition, and The Colossal Computer Cartoon Book: Enhanced Edition, among others.
+We actively publish several retro books a year and recently released: Cyber Jack: The Adventures of Robert Clardy and Synergistic Software, Nibble Viewpoints: Business Insights From The Computing Revolution, What’s Where in the Apple: Enhanced Edition, and The Colossal Computer Cartoon Book: Enhanced Edition, among others.
 All of our books are listed at: www.callapple.org/books

 About A.P.P.L.E. – In the Words of the Founder